PERSONAL ASSISTANT TO RECORDING ARTISTAlternate Career Titles:

 Those who are qualified will find employment prospects to be fair because good Assistants are always in demand.
 New York City, Los Angeles, and Nashville are cities with the most opportunity, but Artists are located throughout the country.

 Some climb the career ladder by finding similar positions with more popular Recording Artists, while others stay with the same Artist and advance their career by increasing their range of responsibilities.
 Others go on to become Personal Assistants for record company executives and some find positions working with celebrities outside the music industry.
 (To purchase a current record company contacts list, click here.)

 Education and Training

-Most require a minimum of a high school diploma or the equivalent, but sometimes a college background or degree may be preferred or required education.
+Most require a minimum of a high school diploma or the equivalent, but sometimes a college background or degree may be preferred or required.
 Requirements are sometimes waived in favor of experience.
-There are courses, seminars, and workshops related to organizing, the music industry, stress management, time management, party planning, computers, or writing that are extremely useful.
+There are courses, seminars, and workshops related to organizing, the music industry, stress management, time management, party planning, computers, or writing that can be extremely useful.

 The Personal Assistant may be required to hold a valid passport and drivers license, as many Artists travel overseas and may need reliable transportation.